jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 permalink: /blogs/is-physics-dead/
 ---

 > *Physics is dead.
 Physics remains dead.
 And we have killed it.*

+Is it?

 Anyone who works with frontier models knows two things at once.
 They can do astonishing things, and they drift.
 Over a long session they can lose the thread, forget what they have established, and struggle to identify the next useful step in a research project.
 Both things are true, and anyone who has spent a week with an agent on a hard problem has felt both.